 Of the past year, Baby Done is perhaps the only film I have seen that manages to break a very serious and disconcerting topic with the amount of well-delivered, hilarious one-liners it is rich of.
 With a lead fulfilled by New Zealand’s (and probably one of the world’s) funniest stand-up comedians, how could it not be.
 From “the hen’s parties and baby showers have started blurring together” to “tape worm can cause false positive pregnancy tests,” Zoe’s impulsively disarming thinking, combined with her at times irrational expressions and actions, can be, without a doubt, relatable for many (pregnant) women.
 Baby Done balances between Juno (Jason Reitman, 2007) in depth and Knocked-Up (Judd Apatow, 2007) in hilarity, though I highly doubt the comparison to either would do the film true justice.
 If its similar style to Hunt For The Wilderpeople (Taika Waititi, 2016) doesn’t sway you over, than certainly its pitch perfect Kiwi soundtrack on the journey to parenthood will.
 In any case, Baby Done is the best laughing (and crying) therapy 91 minutes will ever give you.
 New Zealand’s cinema is exactly what 2021 needs.

-Baby Done is released in the UK from 22nd January.
-Please head to https://www.vertigoreleasing.com/portfolio/baby-done/ for more information.
+Baby Done was released in the UK from 22nd January.